marksmccann/froyo/docs/api/dom-helpers.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# DOM Utilities
+# DOM Helpers

-This page contains a detailed API reference for various DOM-related convenience utilities.
+This page contains a detailed API reference for various DOM-related convenience helpers.

 ## Import